yuhaozhang/text-attn-vis/README.md

 python -m http.server
 ```

 And go to `http://localhost:8000/` in your browser.
+Text and weights will be loaded from a `attentions.json` file, which contains a list of examples, with each example containing 4 fields:
+- `words`: a list of words in the text being classified
+- `weights`: a list of weights assigned to each word
+- `label`: the gold label of the text
+- `prediction`: the predicted label